 * USSA honors several First Aid and CPR certifications, including the American Red Cross.
 ASEP offers an excellent Sport First Aid course on-line that meets the First Aid requirement.
 Check with USSA Sport Education with questions and send copies of certification to firstname.lastname@example.org or fax to 435.940.2790.

-The Level 200 curriculum and resources are currently being finalized.
 The Level 200 focuses primarily on physiology and training methods for developing cross country skiers, while giving coaches more tools to teach effectively and to prepare their athletes for competition.
-The Level 200 will consist of a coaching manual with contributions from over fifteen different authors who are experts in the various domains of the course.
+The Level 200 education track consists of a coaching manual with contributions from over fifteen different authors who are experts in the various domains of the course.
 The manual also covers the coaching principles content that previously was delivered through the American Sport Education Program (ASEP), ultimately saving USSA coaches money while working toward their Level 200 certification.
-The new Level 200 will be delivered through in person clinics by certain regional governing bodies, this is the recommended method for the certification.
+The new Level 200 is delivered through in person clinics by certain regional governing bodies, this is the recommended method for the certification.
 For those coaches who do not have an in person clinic in their area, the content can be studied online.

-To earn Level 200 certification, coaches will need to pass the Level 200 online exam and submit a periodized training program for athletes in a chosen developmental phase.
+To earn Level 200 certification, coaches will need to complete the following

 For more information, contact USSA Sport Education.

 Head coaches, program leaders and other aspiring coaches are encouraged to attend the biennial USSA Cross Country Coaches Symposium, held in odd numbered years during the fall.
 Look for more information under the Education tab of the Coaches page.